Mohammad-SU/Mohammad-SU/README.md

 >Improved type safety and documentation through use of TypeScript, PHPDoc/type hinting, and PHPStan - leading to a high reduction in runtime errors and time spent debugging them.

 </details>

+### 📞 Contact
+Have a question or want to work with me?
+You can reach me through my [LinkedIn](https://www.linkedin.com/in/mohammad-su) or through the [contact form on my portfolio.](https://msudigital.pages.dev/#contact)